 I’m not sure if it’s temporary relocation due to the Semana Santa week or if it’s permanent.
 We asked several people for the direction before we finally got to the right place.
 It’s located at Carrera 3 Calle 3, or in a google map search for La Bonita de Salento Hospedaje.

 When we got there at 9:20 am, there were already many people queuing for the ticket.
 Thankfully, not all of them heading to Cocora as some of them were going to Palestina Fincas Cafeteras.

-We thought of going to the Coffee tour tomorrow, but still not too sure of the plan because we’ve already experienced a coffee tour back in Bali, and we assumed the process would be the same?
-Anyway, the return tickets to Cocora cost 8,000COP per person, and it didn’t take a long time to get the Willy full (2 in front + 8 sitting at the back + 3 standing), and we’re set to go!
+We thought of going to the Coffee tour tomorrow, but still not too sure of the plan because we’ve already experienced a coffee tour back in Bali.
+We assumed the process would be the same?

-The ride was about twenty-five minutes, and before reaching our destination, we listened to the audio introduction about the place, animal, plants as well as the rules & regulation.
+The ride was about twenty-five minutes, and before reaching our destination, the driver played an audio recording about introduction of the place, the animals, plants as well as the rules & regulation.

 The Hike to Acaime

 There’re plenty of little stalls along the road to Cocora Valley trail where you can buy food, drinks, fresh ground coffee, souvenirs or rent a horse.
 Before starting our walk, we bought some takeaway sandwich from a stall called Delicias Cocoro and plan to eat it when we find a suitable spot.
 I didn’t have any breakfast that morning, and my last meal was at 4 pm yesterday.
 However, I didn’t feel hungry at all.